 Hot Tip!

-Here's a tip from my restaurant training.
-Stack 3-4 sandwiches together on a piece of plastic wrap.
+Here's a tip from my restaurant training: Stack 3-4 sandwiches together on a piece of plastic wrap.
 Slightly compress the stack, then wrap the plastic around the stack, pulling the sides in like you would a wrapped gift.
-Then, refrigerate for 3-24 hours.
+Tuck the sides under the stack.
+Refrigerate for 3-24 hours.

-Doing this allows the insides time to adhere to each other, so when you slice off the crusts, nothing slips out, and you get clean edges.
+Doing this allows the filling time to adhere to the bread, so when you slice off the crusts, nothing slips out, and you get clean edges.

 Lay a stack of 3-4 sandwiches on an open piece of plastic wrap.